iamdonovan/spymicmac/doc/cameras.rst

     Because:

-    - the measured separation between P5-P6 and P7-P8 is somewhat variable for these images, even for the same camera manufacturer (and sometimes even the same camera...); and
+    - the measured separation between P5-P6 and P7-P8 is somewhat variable for these images, even for the same camera manufacturer (and sometimes even the same camera as identified by the serial number...); and
     - the majority of these cameras were used before coordinates were regularly included in calibration reports,

     it is probably a better idea to use :py:meth:`estimate_measures_camera <spymicmac.micmac.estimate_measures_camera>`